How to Reactivate a Discontinued PPF Account Online — SBI, Post Office & HDFC Steps

 How Much Does PPF Revival Cost?

-To revive a discontinued PPF account, you need to pay:
+To revive a discontinued PPF account, you pay for each financial year the account was discontinued:

-So if you missed deposits for 3 years, the revival payment is:
+So if you missed deposits for 3 years, the minimum revival payment is:

 - Minimum deposits: 3 × ₹500 = ₹1,500